yinghli/Azure-P2S-VPN/README.md

 Verification
 ------------------------
 After all configuration, you can initial a vpn connection from your Windows or MAC client to check P2S connectivity.

+> **Note:** When the Windows device contains a large number of trusted root certificates, the message payload size during IKE exchange is large and causes IP layer fragmentation.
+The fragments are rejected at the Azure end, which results in the connection failing.
+The exact certificate count at which this problem occurs is difficult to estimate.
+As a result, IKEv2 connections from Windows devices are not guaranteed to work.
+When you configure both SSTP and IKEv2 in a mixed environment (consisting of Windows and Mac devices), the Windows VPN profile always tries IKEv2 tunnel first.
+If it fails due to the issue described here, it falls back to SSTP.